My Garage

 Q:

-What is the last step in removing the knock sensors for the 2009 Toyota Land Cruiser?
+What is the procedure for attaching the intake manifold for the 2009 Toyota Prius?
 Posted by Customer

 A: